sadsappyabhi/mocalabs/content/posts/2025/small_songs-hey/small_songs-hey.md

 Speaking of ways to take the simple idea of tension -> resolution (Keep reading!
 Boy, do I have a *redacted* record to sell you!
 It's by a group called Small Songs!).

 One of the moments of this record that tends to find its way into my head and linger there for months at a time is the transition into THE LAKE.
-I think it's safe to say that the amount of time that the phrase, "The river's flowing very fast, I want to go and swim ..." has repeated hauntingly between my ears as I go about my day would probably aggregate to a total of several years at the very least ...
+I think it's safe to say that the amount of time that the phrase, "The river's flowing very fast, I want to go and swim ..." has repeated hauntingly between my ears as I go about my day would probably aggregate to a total of several years at the very least ... (and the record only came out in 2016!)

 >"Oh what fun it is to swim.
 I-n the lake.
 >Oh what fun it is to swim.
 I-n the lake."